Alma Mater: Guilford '88

 Office Phone: (704) 637-4485

-Joshua Schwartz joined the Catawba College Men’s Lacrosse coaching staff as an assistant in the fall of 2018.
-He comes to Catawba after serving as an assistant at Coker last season, helping the Cobras qualify for the conference tournament.
+Joshua Schwartz joined the Catawba College Men’s Lacrosse coaching staff as an assistant in the fall of 2018 and was promoted to Associate Head Coach prior to the 2021 season.
+He came to Catawba after serving as an assistant at Coker last season, helping the Cobras qualify for the conference tournament.

 Prior to joining the Coker staff, Schwartz spent one season with Young Harris College and two years as the assistant men's lacrosse coach at Greensboro College.
 While coaching for the Pride, Schwartz was the offensive and recruiting coordinator.